freddyarh/freddyarh/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on ... simplify IT
+- 🔭 I’m currently working on ...
+Simplify IT
 - 🌱 I’m currently learning ...
 React Native and Docker
 - 👯 I’m looking to collaborate on ...
 React, Angular, Vue, Node JS projects
 - 🤔 I’m looking for help with ...
 React Native